Judgments of the Magistracy

 [DM Xanatos Gambit]

 Crown v.
-Hemington
+Hemington (No legal Counsel)

 Rumors abuzz in the legal community about Shannon d'Arneau's recent judgment of an alleged traitor and Peltarch Autonomist supporter, Professor Hemington of the Bardic College.
 The Autonomists are a secret group of individuals who believe Peltarch should return to government by Senate, and deny the legitimacy of the King's authority to govern.
 The professor taught courses which many now-convicted bardic Autonomists attended (including their former leader, Arch Weyland).
 The courses detailed a rosy picture of Senate-era Peltarch, the need for a diversity of political thought, and many criticisms of monarchy as a system of governance.
 The professor was dragged into court with a black eye by several guards, which called for an expedited hearing.
 The professor did not appear to have legal counsel.